orbeon/orbeon-forms-doc/form-runner/feature/localization.md

 - P: partial support
 - N: no support

-See also [[Localizing Orbeon Forms|Contributors-~-Localizing-Orbeon-Forms]] for information about how to localize Form Builder and Form runner in additional languages.
+See also [Localizing Orbeon Forms](../../contributors/localizing-orbeon-forms.md) for information about how to localize Form Builder and Form runner in additional languages.
 Your contributions are welcome!

 ### As of Orbeon Forms 4.10